jorge-vitrubio/kk-star-ratings/README.md

 Please have patience as we have no control over how google or any search engine indexes your pages.
 It might take some days or even weeks for the robots to crawl the ratings.

 <!-- only:wp>
-= I have been using a verion of this plugin prior to v4.
+= I have been using a version of this plugin prior to v5.
 Is it safe for me to update? =
 </only:wp -->
 <!-- only:github/ -->
-> I have been using a verion of this plugin prior to v4.
+> I have been using a version of this plugin prior to v5.
 Is it safe for me to update?
 <!-- /only:github -->

 All previous ratings and options will be preserved.
 However, since v5 has been renewed from scratch, we do not support downgrading after upgrading to v5.